Bird Supplies

 Should you trim your bird’s wings?
 The pros & cons

-These days trimming your bird's wings so that it cannot fly around the house is a personal choice.
-There are definitely pros and cons as to whether or not to trim your bird's wings.
+These days trimming your bird's wings so that it cannot fly around the house is a controversial subject, but it has its pros and cons.

-The biggest reason that most people trim their birds wings is to prevent a fly off.
-It just takes one time of accidentally leaving the door open for a bird to fly away.
+The biggest reason that most people trim bird wings is to prevent a fly-off.
+It just takes one time to accidentally leave the door open for a bird to fly away.

-Safety is a second reason that people choose to trim their birds wings.
-Every year thousands of pet birds are accidentally killed when they fly off of their play stand and into a dangerous situation.
+Safety is a second reason that people choose to trim their birds' wings.
+Every year thousands of pet birds are accidentally killed when they fly off of their play stand and into a dangerous situation, like into a ceiling fan, into water, or worse.

 Some of the most common accidental bird deaths are from other household pets like cats or dogs, flying into standing water, and flying into a ceiling fan.